AnimusPEXUS/langDeploy/go/README.md

 * `set_env.sh` - create this symlink to `set_env.sh_` to enable it in langDeploy
 * `set_env.sh_` - properly sets up golang environment

-note: before continuing, after you created `set_env.sh` symlinc, open new terminal, which will use updated environment
+note: before continuing, after you created `set_env.sh` symlink, open new terminal, which will use updated environment

 ## clone and build